Hajj definition is it is the fifth pillar of Islam. All Muslims must perform it.

 “Whosoever dies without performing Hajj while he is not under some difficult circumstances – whereby it’s impossible to go for Hajj.
 Or is not allowed to leave because of an unjust ruler, or is chronically sick – or seriously sick during the Hajj season – then let him die if he wants as a Jew or a Christian.”

 1) Physically and mentally perfect

-2) Must able to afford all the expenses of Hajj.
+2) Must be able to afford all the expenses for this pilgrimage.

 Allah Says in Quran:

-“And Hajj (pilgrimage to Makkah) to the House (Ka‘bah) is a duty that mankind owes to Allah, those who can afford the expenses (for one’s conveyance, provision and residence)” (Aal ‘Imraan 3:97)
+“And Hajj (pilgrimage to Makkah) to the House (Ka’bah) is a duty that mankind owes to Allah, those who can afford the expenses (for one’s conveyance, provision, and residence)”

-3) Has to fulfill all of his/her duties and responsibilities, which Allah Commanded to him according to Islam ( good development of their children, give them a good education, fulfill their legal demands, get them married, etc).
+3) So, one has to fulfill all of their duties and responsibilities.
+Allah Commanded him according to Islam ( good development of their children, give them a good education, fulfill their legal demands, get them married, etc.).

-4) Hajj is not obligatory to the slave, so he/she should be free.
+4) It is not obligatory to the slave, so they should be free.